shanexu/light-polybar-windows/README.md

-# Script: fast-polybar-windows
+# Script: light-polybar-windows

-A [Polybar](https://github.com/jaagr/polybar) script forked from the original [polybar-windows](https://github.com/aroma1994/polybar-windows) that shows opened and minimized windows on your current display (if there's an active window it's marked by #).
-You can click on any window title to switch on that window (or expand minimized window), and click on an active window to minimize it.
+A [Polybar](https://github.com/jaagr/polybar) script forked from the original [polybar-windows](https://github.com/aroma1994/polybar-windows) that shows opened and minimized windows on your current display (if there's an active window it's underlined in the **default decorated version** or marked by **#** in the simple version).

-This version changes the .sh file to a compilable .awk file (in the .awk form it is already significantly sped up)
+- *Left-click* on any window title to **activate** that window (expands minimized) or to **minimize** it if it is already active.
+- *Right-click* on a title to **close** the corresponding window.

+This fork makes the script update the plugin only when something happens, this reduces both the processing power consumption and the amount of processes being run over time.

+## Screenshots

 Simple version: